Providing water to improve health

-Problems cause by inadequate water supply at Schools
+Problems caused by inadequate water supply at Schools

 We fundraise to provide solar powered water pumps.